conterra/mapapps-basemap-fader/README.md

 # Basemap Fader Bundle
-The Basemap Fader Bundle is a new widget that allows you to fade two basemap into eacht other.
+The Basemap Fader bundle provides a widget that allows you to fade two basemap into each other.

-If you are using map.apps 3 see https://github.com/conterra/mapapps-basemap-fader/tree/3.x

 ## Sample App